The commutative algebra of congruence ideals and applications to number theory: Number theoretic applications.

-Fix a weight $k$; we have a particular interest in cases when $k>p$.
-Let $R_p$ be the framed local deformation ring parameterizing crystalline lifts of $\rhobar_p=\rhobar|_{G_{\QQ_p}}$ with weight $k$.
-Let $\Rt_p$ be the \emph{modified} version of $R_p$, including trace of crystalline Frobenius (see \cite{Caraini/Emerton/Gee/Geraghty/Paskunas/Shin:2016} for details): $\Rt_p$ is contained in the normalization of $R_p$ in $R_p[1/p]$.
-For primes $q$ dividing $N$ we consider $\Rt_q$ and $R_q$, the local deformation rings which parametrize unipotent deformations with, and without, choice of Frobenius eigenvalue, of $\rhobar|_{G_{\QQ_q}}$; these are the rings $R^{{\rm uni},\phi}$ and $R^{{\rm uni}}$ of \cite{Bockle/Khare/Manning:2024}.
-Let $R$ be the global Galois deformation ring of $\rhobar$ parameterizing lifts unramified outside $Np$, unipotent at $q|N$ and crystalline of weight $k$ at $p$.
-We also have the corresponding modified $\Rt$ and surjective maps $R \to \TT$ and $\Rt \to \fullT$.
-Let
+Let $R_p$ be the framed local deformation ring parameterizing crystalline lifts of $\rhobar_p=\rhobar|_{G_{\QQ_p}}$ with weight $2$.
+This is a smooth ring over $\mco$ of relative dimension 4.
+For primes $q$ dividing $N$ we consider $\Rt_q$ and $R_q$, the local deformation rings which parametrize unipotent deformations with, and without, choice of Frobenius eigenvalue, of $\rhobar|_{G_{\QQ_q}}$; these are the rings $R_q^{\phuni} $ and $R_q^{{\rm uni}}$ of \S \ref{se:BKM-revisited} above and \cite{Bockle/Khare/Manning:2024}.
+The newform $f$ induces augmentations that we again denote by $\lambda_f$ of $R_p,\Rt_q,R_q$: by the genericity of local components of the automorphic representation $\pi_f$ corresponding to $f$ of $\GL_2(\A_\Q)$, these local rings are all smooth at $\lambda_f$ (see \cite[Proposition 1.2.2, Theorem 1.2.7]{Allen:2016}), and thus these rings are in our category $C_\mco(3)$ for $q \neq p$, and $C_\mco(4)$ for $q=p$.